-C. User security best practices:
+B. User security best practices:

-- Keep all "personal" devices patched and up to date with the latest O/S and application security patches - Use antivirus and antispyware software to protect "personal" devices from malware (be aware that most all technology devices are susceptible to viruses) - Use some type of personal firewall software - Educate yourself about security vulnerabilities, security best practices, etc. - Minimize network and system services by only running needed applications - Backup your personal files on multiple secondary storage devices (DVD, Jump drives, external hard drives, cloud storage options, etc.) - Do not store work related files on the hard drive of your Saint Vincent-issued device, rather save them on your provided network space, which is backed up regularly and protected through network access permissions - Secure your home network and your mobile connection - Protect the assets of the College and also your own personal devices by keeping them locked up and out of sight when not in use
+- Keep all "personal" devices patched and up to date with the latest O/S and application security patches - Use antivirus and antispyware software to protect "personal" devices from malware (be aware that most all technology devices are susceptible to viruses) - Use some type of personal firewall software - Educate yourself about security vulnerabilities, security best practices, etc. - Minimize network and system services by only running needed applications - Backup your "personal files" on multiple secondary storage devices (DVD, Jump drives, external hard drives, cloud storage options, etc.) - Do not store work related files on the hard drive of your Saint Vincent-issued device, rather save them on your provided network space, which is backed up regularly and protected through network access permissions - Do not leave work related paper reports or forms that have confidential or sensitive (PII) information lying on your desk for anyone to view or steal.
+Lock them away in a file cabinet when not being used.